-The actor and theatre director Jonathan Miller has just sadly died, aged 85.
+The actor and theatre director Jonathan Miller recently died, aged 85.
 Here William Cook writes about meeting the classical musicians who took in and revived his Beyond the Fringe friend, Dudley Moore

-Jonathan Miller has just sadly died.
+Jonathan Miller recently died.
 William Cook meets the classical musicians who took in and revived his friend from Beyond the Fringe, Dudley Moore

-It is seventeen years since Dudley Moore died, aged just 66, but the mere mention of his name is still guaranteed to raise a smile.
+It is 18 years since Dudley Moore died, aged just 66, but the mere mention of his name is still guaranteed to raise a smile.

 Sure, Peter Cook cracked the best jokes in Not Only… But Also, but it was Dudley’s clowning that made Pete & Dud so irresistible.
 Without Dudley’s warmth and bonhomie, Britain’s greatest double act would have been too clever by half.